-The event industry has been clobbered by the shelter-in-place instructions from our city and state governments.
-Airline travel is highly discouraged.
-Large gatherings are out of the question.
+The event industry has been clobbered by the pandemic.
+Airline travel has suffered.
+Whatever constitutes a ‘large gathering’ as I write this are subject to different protocols based on consideration like social distancing as well as other health and safety standards.
 Hotels?
 Restaurants?
-All sectors contributing to the events industry are suffering, and we’re all wondering what comes next.
+All sectors contributing to the events industry are suffering.
+Every day seems to bring news of the next steps.
 One thought is that this period could be a catalyst for expanding our event offerings.

-Since our lives have switched from person-to-person to online, we are all considering digital solutions to replace or at least augment events.
+Since we have experienced life going from person-to-person to online, we are all talking about digital solutions replacing or at least augmenting events.
 And yet, there is a gap in this recommendation that appears to suggest we replace one tactic with another.
 Do we simply “pivot to digital”?
 If so, how does that work?

 The solution for our current situation is more than “pick a platform.”
-We need to go back to the basics of event strategy to remind ourselves of the role of events in our marketing mix.
-Launching an event program, whether live or digital, without a strategy is an exercise in futility.
+Whether 100% digital, live, or hybrid solutions, we need to go back to the basics of event strategy to remind ourselves of the role of events in our marketing mix.
+Launching an event program without a strategy is an exercise in futility.
 And at this point in time, futility is something we can’t afford.

 A digital event strategy is essentially the same as a face-to-face event strategy.
 Yes, there are some variables.
 A successful event strategy needs to be platform-agnostic, and the questions we ask are consistent no matter what type of event we are planning.
 How do we get the target market to engage with our brand?